"Toto, I don't think we're in Kansas anymore..."

 Where did this unique style of architecture come from?
 A good guess is that the name trullo comes from the Greek tholos, the name for a conical-shaped, domed tomb, such as those earliest ones found at Mycenae, (i.e., Agammemnon's tomb) and in Crete, dating from the early Bronze Age.
 Similar domed tombs of later eras are to be found all through the Mediterranean world, including Southern Italy.

-used to build their tombs.
+first used to build their tombs.
 Eventually, as this

 method of construction evolved, they also began to build

 primitive domed dwellings, with empty spaces inside to

 shelter them during bad weather—the forerunner of our

-cozy family home, without the
+cozy family home, without the monthly rent or the

-A story that one hears in
+A story that one hears

 in Alberobello is that the origin of the conical

 roof has to do with the ease of dismantling and

 reassembling at tax time!
-Roofed buildings —again,
+Roofed buildings —again, this

-is what they say—were
+is what they say—

 the tax collector was in the area, you simply took down

 the roof of your house, paid the lower taxes and